Why “Face It”?

 I’ve gone to game nights, dinners, art classes, and a remembrance for those who have lost their battles with this disease.

-I was honored, in the summer of 2018, to be the guest speaker at a golf outing and fund raising dinner.
+I was honored, in the summer of 2018, to be the guest speaker for The Clubhouse at a golf outing and fund raising dinner.
 I told my cancer story.
-Scott and my cousin Renee were there to help support me.
+Scott and my cousin Rachel were there to help support me.
 What an evening.
 To give my time and energy to the cause was a no brainer.

 Getting myself into the right frame of mind was one thing.